 BLB agents’ penetration, average number of accounts per agent, BLB agent activity rate

-Furthermore, the portal allows users to export the data in Excel and PDF format for the further study.
+Furthermore, the portal allows users to export the data in Excel and PDF format for further study.

 Benefits of Nepal Financial Inclusion Portal

-1. The portal enables commercial banks, development banks, finance companies, microfinance companies and non-bank payment service providers to report their data in a systematic manner.
+1. The portal enables commercial banks, development banks, finance companies, microfinance companies, and non-bank payment service providers to report their data in a systematic manner.

-2. It will provide information and data from remote parts of the country where the government and regulators can’t reach immediately.
+2. It will provide information and data from remote parts of the country where the government and regulators can’t react immediately.
 Availability of data on financial access will help the government and the central bank for policy intervention, targeting rural areas.

-3. The portal will help both the government and central bank to develop financial infrastructure to increase people’s access to financial services which is a must for economic growth of the country.
+3. The portal will help both the government and central bank to develop financial infrastructure to increase people’s access to financial services which is a must for the economic growth of the country.

-4. It would also support all central, provincial and local governments to make economic development sustainable and ensure that locals are able to have complete access to government services.
+4. It would also support all central, provincial, and local governments to make economic development sustainable and ensure that locals are able to have complete access to government services.